folsomcp/specpolFlow/docs-jb/About/Highlights.md

 ### Publications
 Check out the links below to see papers that have used `SpecpolFlow`!
 If you've used `SpecpolFlow` in a publication, please [let us know!](https://folsomcp.github.io/specpolFlow/index.html#)

-7.[Dissimilar magnetically driven accretion on the components of V4046 Sagittarii.](https://ui.adsabs.harvard.edu/abs/2025arXiv250410217P/abstract) Pouilly & Audard (2025) A&A, accepted.
+7. [Dissimilar magnetically driven accretion on the components of V4046 Sagittarii.](https://ui.adsabs.harvard.edu/abs/2025arXiv250410217P/abstract) Pouilly & Audard (2025) A&A, accepted.

 6. [Magnetic Fields or Overstable Convective Modes in HR 7495: Exploring the Underlying Causes of the Spike in the 'Hump & Spike' Features.](https://ui.adsabs.harvard.edu/abs/2025arXiv250211879A/abstract) Antoci et al. (2025) A&A, 696, A111.